Early education and childcare for three and four year olds

 30 hours' Extended Free Entitlement (EFE) for three and four year olds

-For more information for parents and providers on 30 hours' Extended Free Entitlement for three and four year olds, please visit (EFE)
+For more information for parents and providers on 30 hours' Extended Free Entitlement for three and four year olds, please visit Childcare Choices.

-For details of providers who deliver two, three and four year old funded places please see the relevant category in the Family Information Service childcare search below.
+For details of providers who deliver two, three and four year old funded places please see the relevant category in the Bury Directory childcare search below.

 How does it work?